GfellerLab/EPIC-ATAC/README.md

 Package implementing EPIC method to estimate the proportion of immune, stromal, endothelial and cancer or other cells from bulk chromatin accessibility data (ATAC-Seq).
-EPICatac is based on reference ATAC-Seq profiles for the main non-malignant cell types and it predicts the proportion of these cells and of the remaining “other cells” (that are mostly cancer cells) for which no reference profile is given.
+EPICATAC is based on reference ATAC-Seq profiles for the main non-malignant cell types and it predicts the proportion of these cells and of the remaining “other cells” (that are mostly cancer cells) for which no reference profile is given.